iptv-org/iptv/FAQ.md

 * A PC with Internet, video editor and recording/broadcasting app under RTMP protocol (e.g. OBS).
 * And a live streaming service with multibitrate (if possible).

-After you have your m3u8 link, add your channel information creating or editing the id (identifier) onto the [Database](https://github.com/iptv-org/database) repository.
+After you have your m3u8 link, add your channel information by creating or editing the id (identifier) onto the [Database](https://github.com/iptv-org/database) repository.
 Then, submit an [issue](https://github.com/iptv-org/iptv/issues/new/choose) to propose it to us.

 Notes:
 * Because this is an community repository, we need some approvals from the administrators to continue.
 See [discussion](https://github.com/iptv-org/iptv/discussions/8412).